 - Assistance in COE application

 - Visa Consultation for the best visa suitable to the applicant

 - Assistance in COE application (including visa exemption)

 When entering Thailand, the foreigner or non-Thai national is requested to follow the Thai authority’s guidelines for preventing the COVID-19 pandemic as follows:

 - Present the Certificate of Entry to the Thai authorities at the airport of arrival

-- Present the Fit to Fly certificate and the COVID-19 PCR test results
+- Present the COVID-19 PCR test result certificate

 - Present the completed and signed Declaration Form